Fayeblade1488/Faye-Blade_Qwencode_venice_gitkraken/README.md

 - Use environment variables or secure configuration management
 - Ensure your `.env` file is in `.gitignore`
 - Revoke API keys immediately if they are compromised
+- **Config Security**: API keys are never written to configuration files; the auto-configuration tool uses secure placeholders
+- **Verification Only**: The verification process only confirms the API key works without storing it

 ### Uncensored Content
 - The integration is configured for uncensored generation by default